w3f/polkadot-wiki/docs/learn/learn-assets.md

 ### Cross-Chain Accounting

 Statemint uses a reserve-backed system to manage asset transfers to other parachains.
-It tracks how much of each asset has gone to each parachain, and will not accept more back from a particular parachain.
+It tracks how much of each asset has gone to each parachain and will not accept more back from a particular parachain.

 As a result of this, asset owners can use Statemint to track information like the total issuance of